bookofproofs/bookofproofs.github.io/_sources/history/19th-century/picard-emile.md

 * Picard received his agrégation in 1877, being placed first.
 * In 1881 Picard was nominated for membership of the mathematics section of the Académie des Sciences.
 * He had already proved two important theorems which are both today known under Picard's name, yet it was still a little soon to gain admission to the prestigious academy and he would have to wait a few more years.
-* Picard and his wife had three children, a daughter and two sons, who were all killed in World War I.
 * In 1885 Picard was appointed to the chair of differential calculus at the Sorbonne in Paris when the chair fell vacant on the death of Claude Bouquet.
 * The regulations were circumvented by making Picard his own suppléant until he reached the age of thirty which was in the following year.
 * Picard made his most important contributions in the fields of analysis, function theory, differential equations, and analytic geometry.